zfs-old-crap/linkytime/docs/DeveloperGuide.md

 The `LinkyTimeParser` parses the user input and creates a command parser for that specific command. (denoted by `XYZCommandParser`)

 Step 4:
-The parser is then returned to the `LinkyTimeParser` which then calls `XYZCommandParser::parse` to parse the additional params.
+The command parser is then returned to the `LinkyTimeParser` which then calls `XYZCommandParser::parse` to parse the additional parameters.

 Step 5:
 The `XYZCommandParser` then creates its respective command (denoted by `XYZCommand`) and returns it to `LogicManager`.